 Luckily, I didn’t have to take very much time off from teaching before I resumed lessons with my students, and I already had a bit of a break over these couple of months from performances.
 I haven’t been able to play the harp since the accident and likely won’t be able to really get back to playing my own solos for another month or so, but there has been no hindrance to my teaching and other duties.
 The only delay has been with preparing for my Christmas recital (I’ll likely still have time to prepare for that once I am able to get fully back to practicing, keep an eye here for recital updates) and working on finalizing my arrangements for my store.
 I very much work on arranging while sitting at the harp so that I’m able to try things and write down what I play.
 While I’m unable to spend much time at the harp, I’ve put progress on my arrangements on hold.
 Again, keep an eye on my site for updates of when I will begin having arrangements available for purchase.
 Hopefully the delay shouldn’t be much more than another month or so!

-Stay tuned for updates about my Christmas recital(s) and for items to start popping up on my new store.
+Stay tuned for updates about my Christmas performances.
 In the meantime, please don’t hesitate to contact me in you’re interested in Harp Lessons or hiring me for an upcoming event.
 My recovery should not impede my ability to perform beyond September at the absolute latest, and I anticipate getting back to playing even earlier than originally predicted!